eam-00/Linux-Notes/Misc/notes.md

 They need a CSR in order to renew the SSL certificate.
 Generate CSR locally on any Linux box:
 ``openssl req -nodes -newkey rsa:2048 -keyout domain.something.key -out domain.something.csr``
 Paste the CSR on the Name Cheap page.
+Validate the ownership of the domain thru HTTP (upload a specific file onto a specific directory on the server)